Alexandros Panayi: Musical work

 In June 2012 he co-founded (with close collaborator and friend Katerina Christofidou) in Cyprus, an international production company, Silver Spotlight Productions (A.Panayi & K.Christofidou Productions LTD) offering services ranging from composition, staging, direction, choreography, organisation, artist management, big band and symphonic orchestration and recording, to full music (cd and live) and theatre composition and production.
-Silver Spotlight is the production company for the original hit musicals Di-Mentia, Gourouniasmata, Gourouniasmata 2 and all upcoming projects.
+Silver Spotlight is the production company for the original hit musicals Di-Mentia, Gourouniasmata, Gourouniasmata 2 ‘’ Gourouniasmata 3’’ ‘’Amanda’’ ‘’My Snowman’’ ‘’Trash’’ ‘’The Child And The Tree’’ ‘’My Symphonic Snowman’’ and many projects including jingles, corporate events and special projects.

 Social contribution

 Panayi is also known in Cyprus for his active role in fundraising for charity.
 He is a permanent volunteer for the Cyprus Anti-Cancer Society with many of his productions' proceeds going to their fund, and has acted in the official 2012 and 2013 TV spots.
 His experience with his mother's condition has also made him a vehement spokesman for Alzheimer's awareness.
 His musical Di-Mentia was based on this experience.

+He is a fervent advocate for the LGBTQI+ community with a passion for inspiring and encouraging people to embrace their true self and values.